7 Misbeliefs About What it Means to Be An Adult

 Especially at this time.

-This unprecedented moment of facing unhealed wounds and ongoing challenges in a world that keeps shaking our very foundations as we try desperately to—as is our nature—seek and see predictability, or reinvent a sense of safety that allows us to continue every day.
+This unprecedented moment of facing unhealed wounds and ongoing challenges in a world that keeps shaking our foundations as we try desperately to, as is our nature, seek and see predictability, or reinvent a sense of safety that allows us to continue every day.

-Raise your hand if you have felt very much like a child these past years wishing that someone would come along and say it was going to be OK.
+Raise your hand if you have felt like a child these past years, wishing someone would come along and say it would be OK.

-I have to put my hand down just so I can type, but I’m right there.
+I must put my hand down to type, but I’m right there.
 We are not going to feel OK a lot of the time.
 This reality flies in the face of a long-held myth of adulthood—that being an adult means generally having your sh!t together at all times.

 That is a myth.
 The mother of all myths about adulthood.